SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 When ``cinema`` was given the current value of ``hd``, the *values* stored in ``hd`` were copied into the new ``cinema`` instance.
-The end result is two completely separate instances, which just happened to contain the same numeric values.
+The end result is two completely separate instances, contained the same numeric values.
-Because they are separate instances, setting the width of ``cinema`` to ``2048`` doesn't affect the width stored in ``hd``, as shown in the figure below:
+However, because they are separate instances, setting the width of ``cinema`` to ``2048`` doesn't affect the width stored in ``hd``, as shown in the figure below: